Seeress (Germanic): The term shamanism

 There has long been an academic debate on whether the seeresses' practice should be regarded as shamanism.
 However, this does not pertain to the concept of shamanism in a wider definition (see e.g. the definitions of the OED), but rather to what degree similarities can be found between what is preserved about them in Old Norse literature and the shamanism of northern Eurasia in a more restricted sense.
-The majority of scholars support the "shamanic interpretation, and the presence of ecstatic rituals" (e.g. Ellis Davidson, Ohlmarks, Pálsson, Meulengracht Sørensen, Turville-Petre and de Vries), while a minority is skeptical (e.g. Bugge, Dillmann, Dumézil, Näsström and Schjødt), but there are divergent opinions within the two camps.
+The majority of scholars support the "shamanic interpretation, and the presence of ecstatic rituals" (e.g. Hilda Ellis Davidson, Åke Ohlmarks, Hermann Pálsson, Meulengracht Sørensen, Gabriel Turville-Petre and Jan de Vries), while a minority is skeptical (e.g. Sophus Bugge, Dillmann, Georges Dumézil, Näsström and Schjødt), but there are divergent opinions within the two camps.
 Clive Tolley, who is among the sceptics, writes that if shamanism is defined as "tundra shamanism" as represented by the Sámi of Scandinavia and as defined by Edward Vajda, then the differences are too great.
 He allies himself with the position of Ohlmarks, who was familiar with a wide range shamanism and rejected it in 1939, in a debate with Dag Strömbäck who found similarities with Sámi practices.
 However, Tolley concedes that if shamanism is defined in line with the words of Åke Hultkrantz (1993) as "[...] direct contact with spiritual beings and guardian spirits, together with the mediating role played by a shaman in a ritual setting [...]
 The presence of guardian spirits during the trance and following shamanic actions [...]" then it is correct to define their practices as "broadly shamanic".
-However, he considers that in this case shamanism also includes traditional practices from a large part of Europe, such as the witchcraft of medieval Europe and the practices of ancient Greece.
+However, he considers that in this case shamanism also includes traditional practices from a large part of Europe, such as the European witchcraft and the Sibyl in Hellenic culture.
 An opposing view is held by Neil Price, who has studied circumpolar shamanism, and argues that he finds enough similarities to define the North Germanic seeresses as shamans also in the stricter sense.